microsoft/language-server-protocol/protocol.md

  */
 export namespace CompletionTriggerKind {
 	/**
-	 * Completion was triggered by invoking it manuall or using API.
+	 * Completion was triggered by typing an identifier (24x7 code
+	 * complete), manual invocation (e.g Ctrl+Space) or via API.
 	 */
 	export const Invoked: 1 = 1;

 	/**
-	 * Completion was triggered by a trigger character.
+	 * Completion was triggered by a trigger character specified by
+	 * the `triggerCharacters` properties of the `CompletionRegistrationOptions`.
 	 */
 	export const TriggerCharacter: 2 = 2;
 }